 EPA hits the road to seek input on power plant rules

-States that already have plans in place to cut carbon pollution are likely to make the case that their programs offer a viable model for others.
+WASHINGTON Oct 23 (Reuters) - The U.S. states that already have a plan in place to cut carbon pollution from power plants are likely to make the case to regulators this week that their program offers a viable model for others to follow.

 The EPA will use a rarely employed section of the federal Clean Air Act, known as section 111(d), and will rely heavily on input from states to craft a flexible rule that can be applied to states with different energy profiles.